Kitware/SlideAtlas-Server/docs/common-utilities.rst

 Looking at the schema, we see that there are several kinds of list stored in mongodb for current application.
 Some of the records like sessions even have have embedded lists of views and attachments in each of the records.

-Just considering the case of administrative database  :ref:`admindb-label`.
+Just considering the case of :ref:`admindb-label`.

+- List of users
+- List of registered databases
+- List of rules
+- List of users that obey certain rule
+- List of rules for a particuar database

 Compilation of the list from the persistent storage